gabo-di/AquaCrop.jl/paper/paper.md

 about environmental parameters (e.g. temperature, rainfall, soil quality) and knowledge of plant biology to simulate how crop plants grow over time and estimate the resulting yield.
 Such models can be used to optimise farm management, forecast regional or national yields, or study climate change impacts.
+Here we present an expanded reimplementation of the AquaCrop model in Julia, in order to make it accessible to a wider group of researchers.

 # Statement of need